What to Do in Waihi

 1. Walk Around the Martha Mine Pit

 A must-see in Waihi is the Martha Mine Pit!
 The Martha Mine Pit Walkway encircles the entire pit where you can gaze deep into the chasm.
-The 4km wide gravel trail is an easy-going walk with interpretation panels to learn about the history along the way.
+The 4km (2 miles) wide gravel trail is an easy-going walk with interpretation panels to learn about the history along the way.

 Location: There are several access points, with the most popular being opposite the Waihi Visitor Centre on Seddon Street.